 This is a bit controversial, depending upon your industry and where you live in the county, but here’s my advice: Pick up the phone and call the person you are trying to reach that hasn’t gotten back to you!
 This has saved me sooooo much time!
 You can immediately stop the back-and-forth, time-burning email tag if you phone them, speak for 60 seconds, get your answer, and move on.
 You can send a confirming email if you do need a paper trail.
 Done.

 Store your financial data, both income and expenses, in one place, and process it regularly.
+If you are into stocks make sure that you keep the record of stock market trading hours.
 Most small businesses, especially in the beginning, can process this data weekly, or even monthly.
 Your system can be physical, including file folders; it can be 100 percent digital; or, it can be a combination of the two.
 If you are outsourcing your bookkeeping, it is still important to organize your data regularly and send it to your service provider on a regular basis.
 Get your system in place and calendar regular time to complete these tasks.
 Done.

 Did I just say calendar?
 Whether your calendar is paper or digital, make sure you know what you are supposed to do when.
 As I pointed out under the Finances tip, use your calendar to set some time aside to work on organizing your income/expenses.
 Set aside regular blocks of time to work on marketing, business planning, setting meetings, creating/revising your products/services, etc., whatever your priority projects are.
 Make sure you have a system in place to set up new appointments quickly and accurately so you can stay organized and forego the embarrassment of missing a scheduled meeting.
 There are many apps that can help, from project management to calendaring tools.
 Done.